serenalucarini/PRA3006-G1/README.md

 - HTML to structure the pages
 - CSS for styling and layout
 - JavaScript for data handling and interactivity
-- D3.js for network, pie charts and all necessary visualisations
+- D3.js for network and bar charts
+- Chart.js for pie chart
 - SPARQL for query WikiData

 # 6. Done!
 Now you can try to navigate the website